mohitjain1911/mohitjain1911.github.io/README.md

 * **Impact Project (Optional)** — `object_detection_for_blind` — A computer-vision project demonstrating versatility and interest in accessible tech.
   *(Repo: [https://github.com/mohitjain1911/object\_detection\_for\_blind](https://github.com/mohitjain1911/object_detection_for_blind))*

-> Tip: I recommend pinning the 3–5 repos above on your GitHub profile and adding short case study READMEs with screenshots / demo videos.

 ---